vaughnteegarden/slate/source/includes/_howtobasic.md

 ### Conclusion

-The above steps outline the absolute shortest route to a fully functional tech demonstraton.
+The above steps outline the absolute shortest route to a fully functional tech demonstration.
 Please follow them, and embrace the shortcuts provided, to create your tech demo in the minimal time.

 But be aware that the Minimum Implementation is suitable for a Technical Demo only.
 Any application that will be given to consumers and used to make real purchases must fully implement JWT Auth, a proper Consumer UI, and included features omitted from this section, like Mall, Shopping Cart, Multi-Cart, and more.